lieuzhenghong/automated-transaction-tracker/README.md

 # SMS Reminder Service

+I wrote this SMS Reminder service as my WITS project.
+My unit loans a lot of items every month and borrowers often forget to return their item.
+This service is able to send an SMS to the borrower (and to my superior) to remind them to return their items automatically.

+I used a third-party service, Twilio, to send the SMSes.

 **version 0.20**

 Version 0.20 is the second version ready to be deployed.
 Here is the current